China's IT Industry Faces a Japan-Style Hollowing-Out Crisis

 This fracture in the career ladder creates a group of "eternal interns."
 They have no sense of belonging, no technical accumulation, and, of course, no future.

-When the threshold of age 35 arrives, they are seen as "old batteries" with reduced cost-effectiveness and are mercilessly replaced, while the industry gradually hollows out in cycles of low-level repetition.
+When the threshold of age 35 arrives, they are seen as "old batteries" with reduced cost-effectiveness and are mercilessly replaced, while the industry gradually hollows out in rounds of low-level repetition.

 The Illusion of Compliance